UltraModding/ultramodding.github.io/MakingMods/BepinexSetup.md

 Result:
 ![The result folder](/Images/BepInExResult.png "height: 240px;")

-After the contents have been put in the ultrakil folder launch ULTRAKILL
+After the contents have been put in the ULTRAKILL folder launch ULTRAKILL

 When ultrakill gets to the main menu close it

-Open the BepInEx folder then open the config folder Open BepInEx.cfg with nopepad or any text editor of your choosing
+Open the BepInEx folder then open the config folder Open BepInEx.cfg with notepad or any text editor of your choosing

 Change the line:
 HideManagerGameObject = false